Top-Rated DWI Lawyers & Criminal Defense Attorneys

 Texas state prosecutors work hard to secure convictions in their cases.
 If you are accused of a crime, whether just being questioned or if you’ve already been arrested, you face jail time, hefty fines, and damage to your reputation.
 It is critical to hire a criminal defense attorney with significant experience, a strong reputation, and the knowledge to defend your case.

 We are not afraid to challenge prosecutors.
 From the outset, we work vigorously to get the charges against you dismissed or reduced.
 If a dismissal is not possible, our Austin criminal defense attorneys continue to negotiate with prosecutors, while building the strongest defense we can for trial.
 We investigate, interview, and work to exclude damaging evidence.
-Some of the offenses we vigorously defend include:
+The team of Criminal Defense Attorneys at Stephen T Bowling, DWI & Criminal Defense Attorneys has defended thousands of cases with an astonishing dismissal rate.

 Getting charged with impaired driving is different from other criminal charges.
-Not only do you face jail time and fines, you also have to defend your driver’s license.
+A Texas DWI conviction can never be expunged.
+This means a previous conviction can be used decades later to enhance a new DWI arrest.
+Not only do you face jail time and fines, you also have to defend your driver’s license at a civil hearing against the Texas Department of Public Safety’s administrative suspension.
 With much of our livelihood in Texas connected with being able to drive places, you need quality representation to protect your freedom and license.
+The scientific nature of Driving While Intoxicated charges necessitates an experienced DWI defense lawyer with knowledge of Standardized Field Sobriety Testing, the intricacies of breath and blood tests, the possible errors in test results, the scientific data to argue the reliability of these tests, and the experience to articulate how the possible issues impact your case.

-A common weapons charge we encounter is a concealed handgun license holder arrested for a non-related crime, such as Driving While Intoxicated.
+A common weapons charge we encounter is a concealed handgun license holder arrested for a non-weapon related crime, such as Driving While Intoxicated.
 In addition to the DWI, the client is also charged with Unlawful Carry of a Weapon because the presence of the weapon in the vehicle while “engaged in criminal activity” leads to the UCW charge.
+A Class B or higher conviction for a weapons charge could lead to jail time, fines, the potentially the inability to own a legal handgun in Texas.
+The laws and regulations governing weapons are complex.
+The experienced team of Criminal Defense Lawyers at Stephen T Bowling, DWI & Criminal Defense Attorneys have the experience, knowledge, and skill necessary to maximize your chances of achieving a favorable outcome to your case.

-Consult an Experienced Criminal Defense Attorney in Austin
+How do I Consult an Experienced Criminal Defense Attorney?

 If you have been accused or charged with a crime, or you are unhappy with your current representation, consult our firm.
-All of our consultations are confidential and protected by the attorney-client privilege.
+All of our consultations are at no cost to you, confidential, and protected by the attorney-client privilege.

 If you have been arrested…